Using segment-based features of jaw movements to recognize foraging activities in grazing cattle: Material and methods

 \subsubsection{Tachogram}

 A ruminant typically performs a bundle of JM per minute (between thirty to sixty JM) and the rate variability of JM depends on the activity being performed.
 The timestamps of detected events can be arranged into tachograms showing the inter-event periodicity time-series (Figure~\ref{fig:tachograms}).
-Rumination is composed by groups of regular chews followed by periodic pauses of several seconds for feed bolus swallowing and regurgitation.
-Consequently, the rate variability of JM during rumination will show a great frequency of values around one second duration (the period between successive JMs) with periodic peaks of two second duration or greater for pauses of swallowing and regurgitation (Figure~\ref{fig:tachograms}.b).
-On the other hand, grazing is composed by a sequence of regular JMs and less frequent and irregularly distributed long pauses associated with walking or food searching (Figure~\ref{fig:tachograms}.a).
-Thus, the rate variability of JM for grazing shows a great frequency of inter-events periods around one second (similar inter-events between successive JMs) with occasional peaks of longer duration associated with exclusive feed searching \citep{bailey1996mechanisms}.
+Grazing is composed by a sequence of regular JMs and less frequent and irregularly distributed long pauses associated with walking or food searching (Figure~\ref{fig:tachograms}.a).
+Thus, the rate variability of JM for grazing shows a great frequency of inter-events periods around one second (similar inter-events between successive JMs) with occasional peaks of longer duration associated with exclusive food searching \citep{bailey1996mechanisms}.
+On the other hand, rumination is composed by groups of regular chews followed by periodic pauses of several seconds for feed bolus swallowing and regurgitation.
+Thus, the rumination tachogram will show values around one second (the period between successive JMs) and regular peaks of three or more seconds corresponding to swallowing and regurgitation pauses (Figure~\ref{fig:tachograms}.b).

 In order to obtain a frequency representation, Fast Fourier Transform (FFT) cannot be applied directly because it is an unevenly spaced signal, and it requires a prior transformation.
-Signal resampling by interpolation is the common strategy.
+Signal resampling by interpolation is the common strategy to address this problem.
 Once the spectrum is estimated, it is separated into frequency bands, which are related to the JMs and swallowing-regurgitation pauses during rumination.